imagej/imagej.github.io/_pages/plugins/morpholibj.md

 -   **Remove Border Labels** is similar to "kill borders" function, but operates faster as no morphological reconstruction is required.
 -   **Select Label(s)** enters a set of labels, and creates a new label image containing only the selected labels.
 -   **Crop Label** creates a new binary image containing only the label specified by the user.
 The size of the new image is fitted to the region.
 -   **Replace/Remove Label(s)** replaces the value of a region by another value.
-Can be used to “clear” a label, by replacing its value by 0, or to merge to adjacent regions.
+Can be used to "clear" a label, by replacing its value by 0, or to merge to adjacent regions.
 -   **Label Boundaries** creates a new binary image containing value 255 for pixels/voxels having a neighbour with a different value.
 -   **Keep / Remove Largest Label** identifies the largest label, and keeps it or removes it.
 -   **Label Size Opening** computes the size (area in 2D, volume in 3D) of each region, and removes all labels whose size is below the value specified by the user.